MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dynamic-to-json-function.md

 ## Returns

 Returns a string representation of the `dynamic` input.
-If the input is a property bag, the output string will print its content sorted by the keys, recursively.
+If the input is a property bag, the output string prints its content sorted by the keys, recursively.

 ## Examples